docker-library/docs/rabbitmq/content.md

 Note the `database dir` there, especially that it has my "Node Name" appended to the end for the file storage.
 This image makes all of `/var/lib/rabbitmq` a volume by default.

+### Erlang Cookie

+See the [RabbitMQ "Clustering Guide"](https://www.rabbitmq.com/clustering.html#erlang-cookie) for more information about cookies and why they're necessary.

+For setting a consistent cookie (especially useful for clustering but also for remote/cross-container administration via `rabbitmqctl`), use `RABBITMQ_ERLANG_COOKIE`:

+	docker run -d --hostname my-rabbit --name some-rabbit -e RABBITMQ_ERLANG_COOKIE='secret cookie here' rabbitmq:3

+This can then be used from a separate instance to connect:

+	$ docker run -it --rm --link some-rabbit:my-rabbit -e RABBITMQ_ERLANG_COOKIE='secret cookie here' rabbitmq:3 bash
+	root@f2a2d3d27c75:/# rabbitmqctl -n rabbit@my-rabbit list_users
+	Listing users ...
+	guest   [administrator]

+Alternatively, one can also use `RABBITMQ_NODENAME` to make repeated `rabbitmqctl` invocations simpler:

+	$ docker run -it --rm --link some-rabbit:my-rabbit -e RABBITMQ_ERLANG_COOKIE='secret cookie here' -e RABBITMQ_NODENAME=rabbit@my-rabbit rabbitmq:3 bash
+	root@f2a2d3d27c75:/# rabbitmqctl list_users
+	Listing users ...
+	guest   [administrator]

 ### Management Plugin

 There is a second set of tags provided with the [management plugin](https://www.rabbitmq.com/management.html) installed and enabled by default, which is available on the standard management port of 15672, with the default username and password of `guest` / `guest`: